Hampshire

 Electrocardiography (ECG) – used in hospitals to record the heart’s bioelectrical activity.
 The ECG machine was invented in 1887.

 Pacemaker – a device that generates electrical pulses delivered by electrodes to the heart to regulate the sinoatrial node of the heart.
-The sinoatrial node is where the body generates the bioelectrical energy that creates our heartbeat.
+The sinoatrial node is where the body generates the bioelectrical Chi energy that creates our heartbeat.
 The pacemaker was invented in 1889.

 Defibrillator Machine – delivers an electric current to the heart to restore cardiac (heart) and pulmonary (lung) function.
 The defibrillator was invented in 1899.